cjbrooks12/AndroidBibleTools/README.md

 ...

+## Current Status
+This library is still very-much unfinished.
+Many of the low-level APIs are finished, but they are a bit clunky to use at a higher level, and the higher-level APIs are either non-existant, or will undergo significant refactoring before release.
+Use with caution.

+That being said, many of the desired aspects work quite well.
+The low-level infrastructure works just as I like, there are numerous UI widgets that make working with Bible verses quite easy.
+Through these widgets, references can be parsed easily and powerfully, the text for verses can be downloaded, and the downloads can be cached automatically.
+It really works quite well, but just know that you will have to deal with breaking API changes as progress continues.

 ## Include in your project
 #### Gradle
 This library uses Jitpack to distribute the release sources.
 To use, you must add the Jitpack repository to your top-level build.gradle file.